-Profitable business ventures rely on effective marketing principles, which include reviewing people who require hotel products and services, determining their specific needs, developing products and services that meet these needs, and making a profit on the sale of those products and services.
+Profitable business ventures rely on effective marketing principles, which include reviewing people who are in need of hotel products and services, determining their needs, developing products and services that meet their needs, and making a profit on the sale of those products and services.

 A well-organized reservation system allows hotels to ensure a steady flow of guests into their properties.
-Hotel chains, through their central reservation system, offer their members the ability to fill 30 percent or more of available rooms nightly.
-Independent hoteliers, in contrast, must create exciting marketing programs to capture room business.
-Easy access to a hotel's data bank of rooms helps in fulfilling the customers' needs as well as in reaching a targeted daily occupancy rate, average daily rate, yield percentage, and RevPAR.
-A reservation system is the primary means of producing positive cash flow and a favorable income statement.
+Hotel chains offer their members the ability to fill 30 percent or more of available rooms on a nightly basis.
+Independent hoteliers have the onerous responsibility of creating exciting marketing programs to capture room business.
+Easy access to a hotel's data bank of rooms helps in fulfilling the customers' needs as well as in reaching a targeted daily occupancy rate, average daily rate, yield percentage, and Rev-PAR.
+A reservation system represents the primary means of producing positive cash flow and a favorable income statement.